laravel/docs/lifecycle.md

 The entry point for all requests to a Laravel application is the `public/index.php` file.
 All requests are directed to this file by your web server (Apache / Nginx) configuration.
 The `index.php` file doesn't contain much code.
 Rather, it is simply a starting point for loading the rest of the framework.

-The `index.php` file loads the Composer generated autoloader definition, and then retrieves an instance of the Laravel application from `bootstrap/start.php`.
+The `index.php` file loads the Composer generated autoloader definition, and then retrieves an instance of the Laravel application from `bootstrap/app.php` script.
 The first action taken by Laravel itself is to create an instance of the application / service container.

-#### Environment Detection

-Next, Laravel detects the application environment by loading the `bootstrap/environment.php` file.
-The environment determines which versions of configuration files will be loaded for the given request.

-#### Error Handling

-After the Application is created and the environment has been detected, the exception / error handling services are started.
-This is done by the `Illuminate\Foundation\start.php` script which is included in the `laravel/framework` Composer package.
+#### HTTP / Console Kernels

+Next, the incoming request is sent to either the HTTP kernel or the console kernel, depending on the type of request that is entering the application.
+These two kernels serve as the central location that all requests flow through.
+For now, let's just focus on the HTTP kernel, which is located in `app/Http/Kernel.php`.

+The HTTP kernel extends the `Illuminate\Foundation\Http\Kernel` class, which defines an array of `bootstrappers` that will be run before the request is executed.
+These bootstrappers do things like configure error handling, configure logging, detect the application environment, and other things that need to be done before the request is actually handled.

+The HTTP kernel also defines a list of HTTP middleware that all HTTP requests must pass through before being handled by the application.
+These middleware handle reading and writing the HTTP session, determine if the application is in maintenance mode, verifying the CSRF token, and more.

+The method signature for the HTTP kernel's `handle` method is quite simple: receive a `Request` and return a `Response`.
+Think of the Kernel as being a big black box that represents your entire application.
+Feed it HTTP requests and it will return HTTP responses.

 #### Service Providers

-Next, we are ready to load all of the configured [service providers](/docs/master/providers).
+One of the most important Kernel bootstrapping actions is loading the service providers for your application.
 All of the service providers for the application are configured in the `config/app.php` configuration file's `providers` array.
-First, the `register` method will be called on all providers.
-The `boot` method will not be called until an HTTP request or console command has actually been dispatched to the application.
+First, the `register` method will be called on all providers, then, once all providers have been registered, the `boot` method will be called.

 #### Dispatch Request

-Finally, we are ready to dispatch the HTTP request to the application.
-The Laravel application's `handle` method will be called with a `Symfony\Component\HttpFoundation\Request` instance.
-At this point, the `boot` method is called on all of the registered service providers.
-Once the service providers are booted, the request is handed to the router and dispatched to a route / controller.
+Once the application has been bootstrapped and all service providers have been registered, the `Request` will be handed off to the router for dispatching.
+The router will dispatch the request to a route or controller, as well as run any route specific middleware.

 <a name="focus-on-service-providers"></a>
 ## Focus On Service Providers